tatlacas-com/flora_orm/README.md

                                 ...,
                                 ]);
 ```
-An equivalent for insertOrUpdate exists:
+An equivalent for insertOrUpdate for more that one record exists:
 ```dart
 final entities = await storage.insertOrUpdateList([
                                 UserEntity(id: 'user1',